 Froney Crawford teaches physics and astronomy at all levels of the curriculum as well as an energy and environment course for the non-scientist.
 His research interests are mainly in the field of radio pulsars, with an emphasis on surveys and searches for pulsars and on trying to understand the physical characteristics and observational manifestations of these objects.
+His research interest in pulsars also extends to the use of millisecond pulsars as detectors (precise clocks) for detecting low frequency gravitational waves, and he is part of the NANOGrav consortium which is using pulsars to try to detect and study these signals.
 Other research interests include radio transients, burst sources, and other time-variable radio phenomena in the universe.
 He has also conducted radio cosmology studies, several theoretical investigations, and modeling work on visible/infrared remote sensing systems.
 He has worked with undergraduate physics and astrophysics students on a variety of research projects, some of which have been published in journals or conference proceedings.
 He also has observed with student colleagues at various international telescope facilities.
-At F&M, he manages the Arecibo Remote Command Center (ARCC) program, where each semester students participate in conducting observations with the largest telescope in the world and then search the data collected for pulsars.
+At F&M, he manages the NANOStars program, where each semester students participate in research supporting the NSF-funded NANOGrav Physics Frontiers Center.
+More recently he has begun work with Tim Bechtel (Department of Earth and Environment) and colleagues in Italy, Ukraine, and Jordan on a NATO-sponsored landmine detection and discrimination effort.